 Why create an urban village master plan?
 Since early 2001, the City of Fort Worth has embarked on creating dynamic urban villages across the city core.
-Six Points, with its storied past of traditions and strong neighborhoods, has naturally evolved as a place of renewed interest.
-With the recent success of attracting new investment to Six Points, conflict has arisen when the new investment collides with rooted traditions and values.
+Historic Marine, with its storied past of traditions and strong neighborhoods has naturally evolved as a place of renewed interest.
+With the recent success of attracting new investment, conflict has arisen when the new investment collides with rooted traditions and values.

 There are few documents which are more comprehensive or informative than an effective master plan.
 The process of framing such a plan places a premium on gauging needs of various kinds: the assessment of existing facilities, the demand for new ones, the response to experienced growth, and the anticipation of future changes.
 It also facilitates the adjustment of attitudes and trends.
-The most recent visioning exercise performed on the Six Points village was the 2004 UTA student project.
-In addition, town hall meetings and workshops have been organized by local community groups.
+The most recent investment in public infrastructure and the building of the Historic Marine building, have given this urban village a jump start from others across the city.

 How to approach the master plan?
 The creation of a useful master plan requires understanding the nature of an urban village, making calculations regarding its future needs, and setting out a method of satisfying them.
-For Six Points Urban Village, the master planning effort requires a balancing of its traditions with an informed inquiry into its future.
+For Historic Marine Urban Village, the master planning effort requires a balancing of its traditions with an informed inquiry into its future.
 A master plan should benefit from the village's ample experience related to the planning and operation of the village over the course of a century while absorbing successive generations of demographic, market, and physical changes.
 This experience gives the plan an appropriate context, reflective character, and historical perspective.

 What were the key goals for the urban village in embarking upon the plan?
-As articulated by City leadership, Six Points residents, and property owners, the key objectives for the urban village master plan process are:
+As articulated by City leadership, Historic Marine residents, and property owners, the key objectives for the urban village master plan process are:

 - Vision consensus.

+- Branding & marketing.

 - Partnership framework.

 - Development opportunities.

 - Neighborhood preservation.

 - Zoning enhancements.

-- Transportation improvements.
+- Implementation.